-The Board is comprised of 15 members who serve four-year terms.
+The board is comprised of 15 members who serve four-year terms.
 Membership includes:

 - One "A" General Engineering contractor,

 - Two "B" General Building contractors,

 - Two "C" Specialty contractors,

 - One labor organization representative,

-- · One local building official, and
+- One local building official, and

 - Eight public members, one of whom must represent a statewide senior citizen organization.

 The Governor appoints 11 members, including four public members (one of whom represents a statewide senior citizen organization), a local building official, a labor organization representative, and five licensees.
-The Senate Committee on Rules and the Assembly Speaker each appoint two public members.
+The Senate Rules Committee and Assembly Speaker each appoint two public members.